Western Illinois University: Western Illinois University Quad Cities

-Western Illinois University Quad Cities (WIU-QC) is located in the Quad Cities metropolitan area, a region of four cities in northwest Illinois and Southeastern Iowa, and is located along the Mississippi River in Moline, Illinois.
+Western Illinois University Quad Cities (WIU-QC) is located in the Quad Cities metropolitan area, a region of cities in northwest Illinois and southeast Iowa, and is located along the Mississippi River in Moline, Illinois.
+Western Illinois has been in the Quad Cities dating back to 1912 when they first began offering extension classes in Moline and Rock Island.
 WIU-QC was previously an upper-division commuter site located on John Deere Road in Moline, Illinois.
 The branch began a move to the Moline riverfront in 2012, and has expanded to serve all levels of the college experience, from the freshman year to professional development.
 WIU-QC offers classes at the undergraduate, graduate, doctoral, and post-baccalaureate levels.

 Riverfront Hall, built in 2012 on the site of the former John Deere Tech Center, houses the College of Business and Technology, including the School of Engineering formerly located in the Caxton Building in downtown Moline.
 In 2014, the Quad Cities Complex was added, three connected buildings which house the Colleges of Arts and Sciences, Education and Human Services, and Fine Arts and Communications, as well as the library, student services, and administration.

 Student life

+Organizations

+Western Illinois University offers over 250 registered student organizations including multicultural, athletic, philanthropic, academic/professional, Greek, social, and religious-based organizations.

 Media

+Newspaper

 The Western Courier is the school newspaper at Western Illinois University.
 It is published each Monday, Wednesday and Friday during the academic year, excluding holidays and breaks.
 Summer publication is on Wednesdays only.
-The Western Courier is the only officially recognized student newspaper on campus and is distributed free at 80 locations throughout the campus (including residence halls) and throughout the Macomb, Illinois business community.
+The Western Courier is the only officially recognized student newspaper on campus and is distributed free.

+Radio

 Western Illinois also has a student-run radio station, 88.3 The Dog, WIUS-FM.
 The radio station can be heard across McDonough County on 88.3 FM, as well as online through their website (883thedog.com) and their mobile apps.